 In uncertain and complex times, psychological safety is vital to avoid workplace anxiety which can be incredibly damaging to business performance.
 The fear of making a decision or making a mistake prevents progress and engagement.

 Aside from the performance benefits gained from creating a psychologically safe workplace, there are financial gains to be made too.
-Increasing mental ill-health at work is estimated to cost Australian corporations $13 billion a year in lost wages and productivity, outlined in the recent Productivity Commission draft mental health report.
+Increasing mental ill-health at work is estimated to cost Australian corporations $13 billion a year in lost wages and productivity, outlined in the recent Productivity Commission mental health report.

 Preventative and positive workplace wellbeing measures help to avoid these losses while also making gains across the board.